aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ## EVPN Import Pruning

+### Description

+Enable VPN import pruning (Min.
+EOS 4.24.2F)
+The Route Target extended communities carried by incoming VPN paths will be examined.
+If none of those Route Targets have been configured for import, the path will be immediately discarded

 ### Variables

 | Variable | Type | Required | Default | Value Restrictions | Description |